 Immediate diagnosis and emergency medical care may prevent further damage and improve the chances of full recovery.
 In addition, having a second concussion before a previous concussion has healed can compound the level of injuries and result in long-term mental impairments and dementia.
 For these reasons, accident victims benefit from early diagnosis and medical care after a crash.

 Complicating the matter, you may not know you have brain damage.
 At first, you may feel only subtle symptoms that you attribute to another cause.
 Typically, only an MRI or a CT scan can accurately identify your TBI.

 If your family member sustained severe mental impairment, you may be entitled to damages for the lifetime care you must now provide.
-Our lawyers can assist you in collecting damages so you can give the best care possible if your loved one has:
+A Phoenix mental impairment lawyer can assist you in collecting damages so you can give the best care possible if your loved one has:

 - Brain death, an irreversible condition in which no brain activity is detected

 - Locked-in syndrome, in which the patient is awake and aware but unable communicate or move